thedarkjester/ConsensysAssignment/README.md

 9. gasCosts - In there, there is a gasReporterOutput.html file that is generated when running tests - this will be used in future learnings to optimise gas usage

-## Prerequisites knowledge and components required
+## Prerequisite knowledge and components required
 1. Ubuntu Virtual machine
 2. Node JS is installed - (everything was tested under `version 12.18.3`)
 3. Git ( it is assumed you know how to use Git and have relevant HTTPS/SSH capability to clone)